hoangnguyen-create/Medical-Insurance-Analysis/README.md

 ### Model Evaluation:

-* The regression model explains approximately 75% of the variance in medical charges (R² = 0.751).
+* The regression model explains approximately 75% of the variance in medical charges (R² = 0.751)
-* Smoking status is the strongest predictor, increasing expected medical charges by approximately $23,800.
+* Smoking status is the strongest predictor, increasing expected medical charges by approximately $23,800
-* Age and BMI significantly increase insurance costs.
+* Age and BMI significantly increase insurance costs
-* The number of children also has a positive impact on charges.
+* The number of children also has a positive impact on charges
-* Regional effects are relatively minor compared to lifestyle and demographic factors.
+* Regional effects are relatively minor compared to lifestyle and demographic factors

 Link to whole project via Google Collab: https://colab.research.google.com/drive/1PHNKSgUcKFl1a0msLQcWcl17H-TuYCqI?usp=sharing#scrollTo=P_GKyv41r6up